Understanding interstate adoption

 - The sending state retains legal and financial responsibility for the child until they are legally adopted, reach the age of majority, or become self-supporting.

-Read a helpful guide to the ICPC on the American Public Human Services Association website.
+To learn more, read these frequently asked questions about the ICPC on the American Public Human Services Association website.

 How are the child’s benefits affected by placement in another state?